-For numerical continuation, we discretize the partial differential equations (PDEs) using the finite-element method on a 1D periodic domain and employ the continuation package \textsc{pde2path} \cite{UeWR2014nmma} which uses pseudo-arclength continuation with a predictor-corrector method to follow solution branches.
-In particular, \textsc{pde2path} allows for the treatment of PDEs with continuous symmetries such as volume conservation or translational invariance, which are both present in Eqs.~(\ref{eq:h_hydrodynamic_autocatalysis})-(\ref{eq:g2_hydrodynamic_autocatalysis}) with periodic boundaries.
-We use static meshes with a typical number of points $n_x=300$ and $n_t=40$ in space and time, respectively.
-For the continuation of time-periodic solutions, we do not employ branch-switching at Hopf bifurcations for technical reasons.
-Instead, we interpolate time-simulation data onto the static mesh and use it as an initial guess to start continuation from a point on the branch of time-periodic states.
+To perform continuation of states described by Eqs.~(\ref{eq:h_hydrodynamic_autocatalysis})-(\ref{eq:g2_hydrodynamic_autocatalysis}), we discretize the model using the finite-element method with linear Lagrange elements on a one-dimensional periodic domain.
+We employ the continuation package \textsc{pde2path} \cite{UeWR2014nmma} which uses pseudo-arclength continuation with a predictor-corrector method.
+In particular, \textsc{pde2path} provides extensive methods for the treatment of partial differential equations with continuous symmetries such as volume conservation or translational invariance, which are both present in Eqs.~(\ref{eq:h_hydrodynamic_autocatalysis})-(\ref{eq:g2_hydrodynamic_autocatalysis}) with periodic boundaries.
+We use static meshes with a typical number of nodes $n_x=300$ and $n_t=40$ in space and time, respectively.